About Hog’s Back Falls (Prince of Wales Falls)

 Overall, our visit here took a very leisurely 45 minutes, and it very easily could’ve taken far less time if we didn’t linger for as long as we did.

-Hogs Back Falls (Prince of Wales Falls) resides in the city of Ottawa in the province of Ontario.
+Hogs Back Falls (Prince of Wales Falls) resides in the city of Ottawa in the province of Ontario, Canada.
 It is adminstered by the city of Ottawa.
 For information or inquiries as well as current conditions, visit their website.

 Then, we’d head south on Riverside Dr for about 6km to Hog’s Back Rd.